 Why Calyntro

-Tracks who owned code when it was written, not just recent activity.
-Captures the knowledge that org charts miss entirely.
+Tracks who owned code when it was written — not just who is on the team today.
+Captures the knowledge that org charts and current rosters miss entirely.

-Self-hosted means your code never leaves your infrastructure.
 No firewall exceptions.
 No third-party data processing agreements.
+GDPR-friendly by design — fully air-gap compatible.

 For engineering organisations where code confidentiality is non-negotiable, Calyntro's self-hosted architecture is the only responsible choice.
 No firewall exceptions.
 No DPA negotiations.
 No cloud processing of your intellectual property.